Approved by the Board of Trustees 7/22/21

 - Business and Operations Manager is responsible for monitoring supply and procurement.
 Extended lead time is expected for procurement and bulk purchasing will be implemented when supplies get to 50%.

 - Visitors will be provided a non-medical grade face covering upon request.

-- Non-medical grade face coverings are available for staff and stored in the maintenance room in original packaging (one per shift).
+- Non-medical grade face coverings are available for staff and stored in the maintenance room in the original packaging (one per shift).
 Employees may take a new mask home to wear for their next shift.

 Face coverings must be cleaned or replaced after use or when damaged or soiled, may not be shared, and should be properly stored or discarded.

 What policy will you implement to ensure that PPE is appropriately cleaned, stored, and/or discarded?

 - Non-medical grade face coverings are stored in the maintenance room in original packaging.

 - Staff Training- Documentation will be maintained for one year by the Business and Operations Manager.